euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 - Set organization-level IAM policies
 - Grant roles to a Google group when possible
 	- Update group membership instead of changing Cloud IAM policy
-	- Audit mem
+	- Audit membership of groups used in policies
+	- Control the ownership of the Google group used in Cloud IAM policies
+- Using Service Accounts
 	- use different service accounts for different functions
+	- Be very careful grating serviceAcountUser role
+	- When you create a service account, give it a display name that clearly identifies its purpose
+	- Establish a naming convention for service accounts
+	-
 - use custom roles sparingly
 - Use projects to group resources that share the same trust boundary
 - Audit policies in Cloud audit logs: `setiampolicy`